KCL-BMEIS/OOP/week1A.md

 ...
 ```
 .explain-bottom[
-Modify your own code to add these checks, then compile and test it
+Exercise: modify your own code to add these checks, then compile and test it
 ]

 ---